How acupressure can enrich your Yin Yoga practice

 Applying pressure with your fingers is an excellent way to stimulate this point.
 The area of Kidney-1 point is thick in fascia, the plantar fascia, which benefits from a massage too.

-The Yin Yoga practice uses poses that stimulate the sinew channels of Kidney and urinary bladder.
-In combination with Kidney-1 massage, a wonderful way to reduce overwhelm, nourish your energy levels and leave you feel calm and clear.
+The Yin Yoga practice uses poses that stimulate the sinew channels of Kidney and urinary bladder, to bring rest into body & mind.
+The Kidney-1 massage is a wonderful way to reduce overwhelm, nourish your energy levels and leave you feel calm and clear.

 I hope you enjoy this conscious wind down to nourish your Yin-side, slow down and restore your energy.